Let’s go back in time a bit, shall we?

 Two months ago, in late June, I was spending my days lying on an idyllic beach in Aruba with my family.
 I woke up, had my coffee, wandered down to the sand with a good book, and wiled away the hours doing absolutely nothing.
 I’d been waiting for this respite from the daily bullshit for a long time—things at work were becoming increasingly unpleasant and I’d been waiting and hoping (barely breathing, to be honest) to receive news regarding a big-time job interview.
 So this break beneath the palm trees should’ve been everything I needed and more.

 I’d found out I was about to get fired.
 And I still hadn’t heard anything back from the job interview.
 It felt like my life was falling apart and there was nothing I could do but watch.
-Since this blog is just beginning, most of the readers here will know the details of that sordid story.
-I made a decision and did what I could to get the cards to fall in my favor.
-Clearly it worked or I wouldn’t be writing this now and there’s no point in ranting about it all over again.
-(But stay tuned for a future post about how to turn a potential termination into a swift resignation.)
+I decided to make a ballsy decision to try to get the cards to fall in my favor.
+Clearly it worked or I wouldn’t be writing this now.
+(Stay tuned for a future post about how to turn a potential termination into a swift resignation!)

 Skip ahead one month to late July.
 One month ago today, to be exact, when I was introduced to my next chapter, having slapped the book shut on the last one (and set said book on fire).

 Six years (six!) post-grad and finally living in my own apartment.
 I didn’t just move out, I moved out of the damn state.
-Close enough for visits, but just far enough to prevent surprise visits. 😉 I landed in a massive nonprofit.
+Close enough for visits, but juuust far enough to prevent surprise visits. 😉 I landed in a massive nonprofit.
 A national magazine?
 No, but a national organization with global reach—and they do have magazines.
 In fact, I’ve already written for one of them.
 Writing about entertainment?
-No, writing about animal welfare.
+Nope, animal welfare.
 Living in New York?
 Living outside of D.C.
 Life’s funny.
 You don’t always get what you want, but sometimes what you want isn’t what you need.

-My first few days at The HSUS are already a blur.
+My first few days at the HSUS are already a blur.
 A far cry from my prior one-room office which housed a staff of five (seriously—five), I’m now in a labyrinth of cubicles containing 200+ busy worker bees.
 I was meeting people left and right desperately trying to match up names and faces.
 I kept mainly to the outer hallways, because to venture into the maze surely meant having to poke your face into someone’s cube to ask, “Which way to the HR conference room?”
 By mid-week, I had a bit of a pattern going to get me from the main entrance to my desk: Through the lobby, down the stairs, right, right through the mini-kitchen (there’s three), hang another right at Jenna Dewan-Tatum, left at the corner bathroom, all the way to the end, left again, aaaaand here.
-Then I got my security pass and now I get to come in a side entrance directly into my department.
-(Yeah.
-There’s departments.
-Yaaaass, large companies!)
+Then I got my security pass and now I can come in a side entrance directly into my department.

 It still feels as though I could wake up at any moment, open my eyes, and find myself back in my bedroom at my parents’ house, the one I lived in when I first decided to become a journalist.
 In fact, in the weeks leading up to the big move, I did wake up and had one of those terrifying moments where you briefly forget, then re-remember something important.
 “I’m moving out?!”
 A frantic question, a brain trying to shake off just enough sleep to confirm.
 “I’m moving out.”
 And the eyes drift closed, the fuzzy outline of a mountain of boxes going dark again.